epixieme/epixieme/README.md

  </section>
   </section>
  <section>
- <p> This small app was made with vanilla JS aand CSS and was pick of the week on codepen
+ <p> This small app was made with vanilla JS and CSS and was the pick of the week on Codepen
   <h4>Features</h4>
   <br>
   <ul>
 <li>Users can choose options to calculate their tip.</li>
-<li>Calculates tip using input event listener.</li>
+<li>Calculates tip using an input event listener.</li>
   </ul>
 </p>
   <br>